nuxt-community/moment-module/README.md

 ### Disable plugin

 This module also registers a nuxt plugin to include all needed locales as well as injecting moment as `$moment` to Vue context.
-You can disable thiis behaviour using an object config:
+You can disable this behaviour using an object config:

 ```js
   modules: [